Darrell McClure

 Darrell Craig McClure (February 25, 1903 – February 27, 1987), was an American cartoonist and illustrator best known for his work on the comic strip Little Annie Rooney from 1930 to 1966.
 The strip took its name from an 1890 song by Michael Nolan.

+Early life and education

 McClure was born in Ukiah, California, where his mother was the painter Ethel Jamison Docker.
 At age nine, McClure moved with his family to San Francisco, where he went to art school at night, doing his first professional jobs at age 14.

-He was 17 when he began an apprenticeship in animated cartoons, and he studied at the California School of Fine Arts.
+He was 17 when he began an apprenticeship in animated cartoons, and he studied at the California School of Fine Arts (later named the San Francisco Art Institute).
+He studied under Harold Von Schmidt, and Maynard Dixon.

 After work in logging camps as a lumberjack, he was a sailor on commercial freighters in the Pacific, eventually traveling to New York City on a freighter.

 Comic strips

 In New York, he took a job at King Features Syndicate in 1923 and studied under George Bridgman at the Art Student's League.
 He became a contributor to Yachting in 1924, married that same year and moved to Connecticut.

 In the late 1920s, his first strips, Vanilla and the Villains and Hard Hearted Hickey, appeared, followed by Donnie.
 In 1930, he took over Little Annie Rooney (except for Sundays) from two previous artists for the New York Journal.
 During the height of Little Annie Rooneys popularity, McClure built a house in Greenwich, Connecticut, home to many famous cartoonists, and he lived and worked there from 1939 to 1947.
 During World War II, he served part time with the Coast Guard.
 After his wife died in the 1940s, he moved to Florida, where he remarried a Navy widow in 1955, gaining a daughter and three grandchildren.
 In May and June 1956, the couple traveled in McClures' yacht from Fort Lauderdale to Connecticut, with stopovers at Charleston, Norfolk and Annapolis.
 Later, they relocated to San Francisco, where he spent time sailing and painting.
 As continuity adventure strips became less popular, McClure and Little Annie Rooney retired in 1966.
 He died in Talmage, California in 1987.